New! Online Student Readiness Tools and Tutorials -

 - Apply to the district and get an appointment to register.

 - Learn how to use the Student Information System.
 [Video Tutorials]

 - Meet any pre-requisites with help from Matriculation and Counseling.

 - Register for your class(es).

 - Set-up and/or check your personal or campus email for any messages from your instructor.

 - Log into Moodle on or before the first day of the class.

 If you are a returning student and have not taken a class during the last two semesters, you need to reapply to verify your residency and avoid paying out of state tuition.
 Follow the same steps as the new students.

 If you are a continuing student who took classes during the past semester, follow the above steps, except for step 2.

-General Orientations to Moodle, Mahara, and LACCD Student eMail for Fall 2015
+General Orientations to Moodle, Canvas, and LACCD Student eMail

 Note: The online math courses request students to meet on campus for midterm and final exams.